Black Fury (film)

-Black Fury is a 1935 American crime film directed by Michael Curtiz and starring Paul Muni, Karen Morley, and William Gargan.
-It was adapted by Abem Finkel and Carl Erickson from the short story "Jan Volkanik" by Judge Michael A. Musmanno and the play Bohunk by Harry R. Irving.
+Black Fury is a 1935 American crime film directed by Michael Curtiz, and starring Paul Muni, Karen Morley, and William Gargan.
+It was adapted by Abem Finkel and Carl Erickson from the short story "Jan Volkanik" by Judge Michael A. Musmanno, and the play Bohunk by Harry R. Irving.
 The plot is based on a historic incident during a Pennsylvania walk-out in 1929, in which John Barkowski, a striking coal miner, was beaten to death by private company police.

 In 1936, at the 8th Academy Awards, Muni was not officially nominated for the Academy Award for Best Actor, but he came in second on the basis of write-in votes, which were allowed that year.

 Plot

-Set in Pennsylvania coal country, the film tells the story of Joe Radek (Paul Muni), a miner of Slavic background.
-Upset after an argument with his girlfriend Anna Novak (Karen Morley), he drinks and attends a union meeting, where he acts as a catalyst to splitting the union members into radical and moderate factions; radically inclined miners decide to walk out and strike, the others led by Radek's best friend Mike Shemanski (John Qualen) stay at work.
+Set in Pennsylvania coal country, the film tells the story of Joe Radek, a miner of Slavic background.
+Upset after an argument with his girlfriend Anna Novak, he drinks and attends a union meeting, where he acts as a catalyst to splitting the union members into radical and moderate factions; radically inclined miners decide to walk out and strike, the others led by Radek's best friend Mike Shemanski stay at work.
 Meanwhile, the company brings in a private police force cobbled out of thugs by a Pinkerton-type detective agency.

-One night, when three drunk company cops are trying to violate Shemanski's daughter, both friends reunite in defending her honor.
-During the fight, Shemanski is killed by McGee (Barton MacLane), and Radek is injured and hospitalized.
+One night, when three drunk company cops attempt to rape Shemanski's daughter, both friends reunite in defending her honor.
+During the fight, Shemanski is killed by McGee, and Radek is injured and hospitalized.
 While he is recovering, the strike ends with no results and Shemanski's murder stays unpunished.
-Angry Radek collects dynamite and provision and decides to start his own underground protest by hiding in the mine during the daytime and blowing up company property at night.
+Angry, Radek collects dynamite and provision and decides to start his own underground protest by hiding in the mine during the daytime and blowing up company property at night.
 His exploits draw the national attention after being reported by the media.
 Corrupted company cops are trying to catch Radek in the mine; he fights back with dynamite sticks and accidentally seals himself and Shemanski's murderer McGee in a mine tunnel.
 After an epic fight Radek emerges from the mine with subdued company policeman to deliver him to justice, and as a winner in the court of public opinion he is able to influence more favorable union contract for his mining buddies, making amends with his girlfriend as well.